cdaller/multi_anonymizer/readme.md

 #### Anonymize JSON in database

-The example databse has also a field that contains the personal information as a json text.
+The example database has also a field that contains the personal information as a json text.
 The following execution anonymized the columns for first and last name as well as the appropriate fields in the json that is stored in the db as well:

 ```bash
 ./multi_anonymizer.py \